yijing-sie/Hashtable/README.md

 * A key-value pair is hashed into the table using modulo % on the key value and the current table size

-* When two key-value pairs are hashed into the same index of the table, they are always inserted in ascending ordering based on their key values
+* When two key-value pairs are hashed into the same index of the table, they are always inserted in ascending order based on their key values

 * Whenever the load factor is about to exceed **0.8**, **HashTable** will **rehash** the stored key-value pairs after increasing the size of the table to twice the current size plus one